oracle-livelabs/common/gitlab-workshop/oke/oke.md

     - Name: A name of your choice for the new node pool
     - Version: The version of Kubernetes to run on each worker node in the node pool.
 By default, the version of Kubernetes specified for the control plane nodes is selected
     - Shape: The shape to use for worker nodes in the node pool.
 The shape determines the number of CPUs and the amount of memory allocated to each node
     - Image: The image to use on worker nodes in the node pool.
-Make sure the select the image thas is compatible with Kubernetes version
+Make sure to select the image that is compatible with Kubernetes version

   ![Container Engine for Kubernetes](images/oke4.png)

 5. Number of Worker Nodes: Specify the number of worker nodes to create in the node pool.
-6. Use the defualt Boot volume options
+6. Use the default Boot volume options
 7. Placement Configuration: Specify one or more availability domains for the worker nodes, and specify the private regional subnet

 ![Container Engine for Kubernetes](images/oke5.png)